JoyHak/customize-vivaldi-buttons/README.md

 - https://github.com/JoyHak/Vivaldi-CSS-mods
 - https://github.com/quartz1216/vivaldi-gutter

-# If you encounter any issues:
+# If you encounter any issues
 ![](screenshots/console.png)

 1. Type `vivaldi:inspect/#apps` in your browser or open `open_console.lnk`.